 Meet our Youth Director

 Ricky hails originally from New Jersey, but grew up in south Florida and west Texas.
 After graduating from Texas A&M University he interned with a college ministry where Ricky met his wife Sarah.
 They married and moved to Dallas in 2007 so Ricky could attend Dallas Seminary and get his Masters of Theology (ThM).
 During this time they became involved with the missions organization Children’s Relief International, located here in Rockwall.

 In 2013, they eventually moved to Rockwall to work full-time with CRI, where Ricky now serves as a director.
 They began attending Rockwall Pres shortly after, and Ricky became the Youth Director in 2015.
 Ricky and Sarah have two small boys, Eli and Jack, who are exuberant and kind and convinced that they’re a part of the youth group too!

-Ricky is a die-hard Aggie football fan (and thus grumpy much of November) and a lover of small batch, single origin coffee.
+Ricky is a die-hard Aggie football fan and a lover of small batch, single origin coffee.
 He can be found most weekends at a park with Sarah, the boys, and their golden retriever Beau.